|

 reasons, emotions and intended results involved in many actions in BDSM

-relationships, you will see that rituals, though not for everyone, can be a
+relationships, you will see that rituals, though not for everyone, can

 very powerful force in BDSM relationships and that ever relationship has